Battle of Alessandria

-The Battle of Alessandria or Battle of Castelazzo was a battle during the Florentine-Milanese Wars which was fought at Alessandria, Piedmont, Italy on 25 July 1391 between the mercenary army of Gian Galeazzo Visconti of Milan and that of the Jean III of Armagnac.
+The Battle of Alessandria or Battle of Castelazzo was a battle during the Florentine–Milanese Wars which was fought at Alessandria, Piedmont, Italy on 25 July 1391 between the mercenary army of Gian Galeazzo Visconti of Milan and a French army in Florentine service, under Jean III of Armagnac.
 It ended in victory for Milan.

 Background

 Gian Galeazzo Visconti of Milan, later the Duke of Milan, had ambitions to control the whole of northern Italy, but the city of Florence stood up against him and formed a defensive League which included Francis Novello da Carrara, Stephen III of Bavaria, and Jean III of Armagnac.
 In March 1390, they hired the English mercenary, John Hawkwood, and his private army to defend the town and requested help from Jean III.

 Hawkwood prepared defensive earthworks and repulsed an attack by a Milanese army led by General Jacopo dal Verme.
 He then dug in at Pandino, some 10 miles south-east of Milan, in June 1391 to await the arrival of Jean III, who was crossing the Alps from France with his army.
 However, after being continually harassed by Dal Verme's troops, Hawkwood's men struck camp and retreated from the district.